Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: The vortex equation

 (``$f_1(x)\sim f_2(x)$ as $x\rightarrow x_0$'' means $\lim_{x\rightarrow x_0}\frac{f_1(x)}{f_2(x)}\rightarrow 1$), hence the required inequality, where the last asymptotic equivalence is obtained through

 using the relation $\xi_k(t)^k-\xi_k(t)^{k-1}=t$ and the asymptotic equivalence $\xi_k(t)\sim t^\frac{1}{k}$ implied by Eq.(\ref{eqn_xik}). \end{proof}

-The upper bound in Proposition \ref{prop_coarse} can be refined into one with exponential decay, as shown in the following theorem, which is a weaker version of \cite[Theorem 5.7]{dumas-wolf}.
-Compare Remark \ref{remark_stronger}. \begin{theorem} Given $k\geq1$, there are constants $C, r_0>0$ such that for any non-negative $C^2$-function $u$ satisfies Eq.(\ref{eqn_simplevortex}) on the disk $D_r$ with radius $r\geq r_0$, we have
+Proposition \ref{prop_coarse} can be improved to the following theorem, where the upper bound decays exponentially with respect to $r$: \begin{theorem}[\textbf{Fine bound}] Given $k\geq1$, there are constants $C, r_0>0$ such that for any nonnegative solution $u$ to Eq.(\ref{eqn_simplevortex}) on the disk $D_r$ with radius $r\geq r_0$, we have

-\end{theorem} \begin{proof} We first give a unified proof for $k\geq 3$ and then point out the modifications needed for the simpler cases $k=1,2$.
-The idea is to construct supersolutions based on the following observation in \cite[Lemma 5.9]{dumas-wolf}: if a $C^2$-function $h$ satisfies
+\end{theorem} See Remark \ref{remark_stronger} below for a further improvement around poles of order $>3$. \begin{proof} We first give a proof for all $k\geq 3$ and then point out the modifications needed for the simpler cases $k=1,2$.
+The idea is to construct supersolutions based on the following observation (\cite[Lemma 5.9]{dumas-wolf}): If a $C^2$-function $h$ satisfies